maotovisk/MapWizard/readme.md

 # Hitsound Copier

-This is a simple tool that copies the hitsounds from one beatmap to another, for now.
+A tool that aims to replicate the hitsounds of a beatmap difficulty to other difficulties on the set.
+It is useful to avoid the inconvenience of having to redo the same hitsound logic for many difficulties across the set.

 ## Project Goals

 - Fully cross-platform;
-- Allow hitsounds from one beatmap to multiple beatmaps;
+- Replicate hitsounds from a difficulty to other beatmaps;
 - Metadata manager funcionality;
 - Map cleaner funcionality.